tianyechen/Mario_Leap/README.md

 # Spring 2018 6.835 Final Project Mario IRL
 ## Table of Contents
+Files that are not listed are provided leapmotion library and example files or files not changed in the mario game for the purpose of this project
 * uMario_Jakowski
   * uNext
     * core.cpp (file altered to allow gesture control)